Krishancse/E-commerce-Market-Analysis/README.md

 # E-commerce-Market-Analysis
-Certainly!
-Below is a template for a README file for your GitHub repository on E-commerce Market Analysis:

----

-# E-commerce Market Analysis

 This repository contains the code and analysis for exploring market trends in the e-commerce industry.
 The analysis involves the use of data visualization tools to showcase customer behavior, popular product categories, and emerging market trends.
 The goal is to present strategic recommendations for a hypothetical e-commerce business looking to enter the market.